 The idea of leadership as a central outcome of higher education is an old one–dating back to the ancient Greek Philosopher Plato’s most famous book, The Republic.
 The way the term is used today, however, is a little different than it was in times past.

-The traditional ‘liberal arts’ were designed around this premise: students student rhetoric and logic, not political science and public policy.
+The traditional ‘liberal arts’ were designed around this idea: students study rhetoric and logic, not political science and public policy.

 Today, the concept is more diaphanous meaning–one can be a ‘leader in the field’, meaning that person is widely seen as doing excellent work, or a ‘servant leader’, who leads by ensuring that their ‘followers’ have what they need to succeed.